Power BI security white paper

 How do users connect to, and gain access to data sources while using Power BI?

-In the import case, a user establishes a connection based on the user's login and accesses the data with the credential.
-After the dataset is published to Power BI service, Power BI always uses this user's credential to import data.
-Once data is imported, viewing the data in reports and dashboard does not access the underlying data source.
+In the import case, a user establishes a connection based on the user's sign in and accesses the data with the credential.
+After the semantic model is published to Power BI service, Power BI always uses this user's credential to import data.
+Once data is imported, viewing the data in reports and dashboard doesn't access the underlying data source.
 Power BI supports single sign-on authentication for selected data sources.
-If the connection is configured to use single sign-on, the dataset owner's credential is used to connect with the data source.
+If the connection is configured to use single sign-on, the semantic model owner's credential is used to connect with the data source.

-For reports that are connected with DirectQuery, the data source is connected directly using a pre-configured credential, the pre-configured credential is used to connect to the data source when any user views the data.
+For reports that are connected with DirectQuery, the data source is connected directly using a preconfigured credential, the preconfigured credential is used to connect to the data source when any user views the data.
 If a data source is connected directly using single sign-on, the current user's credential is used to connect to the data source when the user views the data.
 When using with single sign-on, Row Level Security (RLS) and/or object-level security (OLS) can be implemented on the data source, and this allows users to view data they have privileges to access.
-When the connection is to data sources in the cloud, Azure AD authentication is used for single sign-on; for on-premises data sources, Kerberos, SAML and Azure AD are supported.
+When the connection is to data sources in the cloud, Microsoft Entra authentication is used for single sign-on; for on-premises data sources, Kerberos, SAML, and Microsoft Entra ID are supported.

 When connecting with Kerberos, the user's UPN is passed to the gateway, and using Kerberos constrained delegation, the user is impersonated and connected to the respective data sources.
 SAML is also supported on the Gateway for SAP HANA datasource.
 More information is available in overview of single sign-on for gateways.

-If the data source is Azure Analysis Services or on-premises Analysis Services and Row Level Security (RLS) and/or object-level security (OLS) is configured, the Power BI service will apply that row level security, and users who do not have sufficient credentials to access the underlying data (which could be a query used in a dashboard, report, or other data artifact) will not see data for which the user does not have sufficient privileges.
+If the data source is Azure Analysis Services or on-premises Analysis Services and Row Level Security (RLS) and/or object-level security (OLS) is configured, the Power BI service will apply that row level security, and users who don't have sufficient credentials to access the underlying data (which could be a query used in a dashboard, report, or other data artifact) won't see data for which the user doesn't have sufficient privileges.

 Row Level security with Power BI can be used to restrict data access for given users.
 Filters restrict data access at the row level, and you can define filters within role.

-Object-level security, together with row-level security, enables enhanced enterprise grade security on reports and datasets, ensuring that only users with the requisite permissions have access to view and interact with sensitive data.
+Object-level security, together with row-level security, enables enhanced enterprise grade security on reports and semantic models, ensuring that only users with the requisite permissions have access to view and interact with sensitive data.